 Yes, of course!
 Your employer may wish for you to complete other courses alongside your Apprenticeship that are relevant to your role.
-You would not be able to complete a full-time college course however, for example, A Levels alongside an Apprenticeship as it is an alternative to full-time further education.
+However, you would not be able to complete a full-time college course, for example, A Levels alongside an Apprenticeship, as it is an alternative to full-time further education.
 An Apprenticeship is a real job, and you will be working the hours set by your employer.

 At the end of your Apprenticeship you will have gained a qualification in your industry.
 You can add this to your CV to support you to find employment.
 This may be with the employer you completed your Apprenticeship with or another employer who you would like to work for, depending on the circumstances at the time.